WayneHKS/CTF-Write-ups/BingoCTF/Speedrun.md

 />
 </div>

-Inside these two videos, I can see the player throwing an “Eye of Ender” at two different coordinates.
+Inside these two videos, I can see the player throwing an “Eye of Ender” (An item when thrown will fly towards the Stronghold).
+In addition, the coordinate of the player when throwing the "Eye of Ender" in the two videos are different.

+Looking at the left side of the video, the X and Z coordinates, and the direction the player is facing can be seen.

 <div align="center">
 <img src="./assets/Speedrun/Location1.png"